guptashraddha2016/Bigmart-Sales-Data-Analysis---Using-ML/README.md

  2. README file

 # Explaination
 In this file, I took Bigmart sales data. there are multiple independent variables in the dataset and one dependent variable.
+Dependent variable in the form of continoius so that i use linear regression.